nnichaelangello/Loan-Status-Prediction-with-Optimized-KNN-and-Ensemble-Techniques/README.md

 2. **Distance Metrics**: Experiment with cosine similarity for mixed data types.
 3. **Advanced Tuning**: Use Bayesian Optimization for efficient hyperparameter search.
 4. **Benchmarking**: Compare with Random Forest or XGBoost for broader insights.
-5. **Deployment**: Implement a Flask or FastAPI API for real-time predictions.

 ## Free to clone
 1. Clone the repository: